How Technology Aims to Make Banking More Accessible

 Limited access to credit: If you have high credit scores, borrowing is easy.
 But some people have thin credit or bad credit, and some nations don’t use credit scores.
 Without easy access to loans, borrowers rely on informal lenders, which may charge high (or predatory) rates and fees.

-Informal economy: In many parts of the world, especially rural areas, cash rules.
+The informal economy: In many parts of the world, especially rural areas, cash rules.
 Businesses are unlikely to accept plastic or electronic payments, and storing cash (instead of depositing it in a bank account) is risky.
 Businesses find it hard to build assets for expansion, and they may have a limited choice of trading partners—suppliers who accept cash and customers who pay with cash.

 Obstacles and Solutions for Financial Inclusion